security-force-monitor/research-handbook/source/units-positionings.rst

 Positioning: Summary of claim attributes
 ****************************************

-The table below summarizes the following dimensions of ``positioning`` claims:
+The table below summarizes the following dimensions of :ref:`positioning` claims:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a claim